FlamingGasmask/C.A.B.I.N/README.md

 using this to get a frame work set up so i can branch off and build the game ive been conceptualizing for four years, i am VERY excited

 Level Design

+Built a small test ouse to experiment with the assets to make it feel like a lived in house               9/30/2025  5hrs